Cherokee removal: Removal process

 The process of Cherokee removal took place in three stages.
-It began with the voluntary removal of those in favor of the treaty, who were willing to accept government support and move west on their own in the two years after the signing of the Treaty of New Echota in 1835.
+It began with the voluntary removal of those in favor of the Treaty, who were willing to accept government support and move west on their own in the two years after the signing of the Treaty of New Echota in 1835.
 Most of the Cherokee, including Chief John Ross, were outraged and unwilling to move, and they reacted with opposition.
 They did not believe the government would take any action against them if they elected to stay.
-However, the U.S. army was sent in, and the forced removal stage began.
+However, the U.S. Army was sent in, and the forcible removal stage began.
 The Cherokee were herded violently into internment camps, where they were kept for the summer of 1838.
 The actual transportation west was delayed by intense heat and drought, but in the fall, the Cherokee reluctantly agreed to transport themselves west under the supervision of Chief Ross in the reluctant removal stage.

 Voluntary removal

 The Treaty provided a two-year grace period for Cherokee to willingly emigrate to Indian Territory.
 However, President Andrew Jackson dispatched General John E. Wool to begin the process of rounding up all those who would accept government provisions and prepare them for removal.
-Upon arrival, the staunch opposition to the treaty was evident to General Wool as the provisions were rejected by nearly all that he came in contact with, and it seemed that no one would voluntarily remove themselves.
-Due to the staunch opposition, preparations did not begin for several months, which greatly frustrated General Wool, who reported that the Indians were "almost universally opposed to the treaty."
+Upon arrival, the staunch opposition to the Treaty was evident to General Wool as the provisions were rejected by nearly all that he came in contact with, and it seemed that no one would voluntarily remove themselves.
+Due to the staunch opposition, preparations did not begin for several months, which greatly frustrated General Wool, who reported that the Indians were "almost universally opposed to the Treaty."
 During this time, efforts were also being made by pro-removal advocates within the Cherokee to persuade the rest of the people to accept government subsistence and therefore give in to the inevitable.
-The treaty party called a meeting of the Cherokee on September 12, 1836 to do just that, but the meeting was canceled due to John Ross's subsequent call for another meeting that opposed the goals of the first in every way.
-Ross urged the people to continue to reject any government handout, stressing that the acceptance of any such gift also meant the acceptance of the treaty terms.
+The Treaty Party called a meeting of the Cherokee on September 12, 1836 to do just that, but the meeting was canceled due to John Ross's subsequent call for another meeting that opposed the goals of the first in every way.
+Ross urged the people to continue to reject any government handout, stressing that the acceptance of any such gift also meant the acceptance of the Treaty terms.
 Seeing that all efforts to sway their brethren were fruitless, a number of Cherokee (mostly members of the Ridge faction) ceased their delay and accepted government funds for subsistence and transportation.
 An approximate total of 2,000 Cherokee voluntarily removed themselves to the west, leaving around 13,000 of their brethren behind, who continued their opposition.
 Many travelled as individuals or families, but there were several organized groups: